pluralsight/guides/published/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 ### What is a CSV file?
 A CSV file is a plain text file which holds data in table format.
 Each line is like a row in a table, and columns are separated by a comma.
 Hence, the name comma separated value.

-Below is an example of such a file containing table of first names and last names of people:
+Below is an example of such a file containing table of numbers, first names and last names of people:

 ```csv
 1,murat,aykanat